-A change in diet will initially be recommended – low sodium and low phosphorus may help in slowing down the progression of kidney failure.
+The vet will initially recommend a change in diet – low sodium and low phosphorus may help in slowing down the progression of kidney failure.
 Natural supplements such as omega-3 fatty acids from fish oil provide anti-inflammatory values that can reduce kidney inflammation – and Vitamin B and C complexes can help replenish lost vitamins and increase appetites.

 Alternative medication includes anti-hypertensive options that include ACE inhibitors – reducing stress offers a better quality of life.
 Natural flower essences and regular acupuncture have proven to help slow the progression of kidney failure – both are safe to use alongside conventional treatments.

 Your vet will discuss with you how to keep your dog comfortable after diagnosis of end-stage kidney failure.
 You can:

 Make sure your dog’s bed is quiet, warm, and cozy with a blanket and toys